 Gonegirl by Gillian Flynn - Korean edition

-I love how this cover takes the essense of the original cover (the very sharp, wiry shapes) and makes something new of it.
+I love how this cover takes the essence of the original cover (the very sharp, wiry shapes) and makes something new of it.
 Using the hair for shape is an awesome nod to the familiar American version!
 I have yet to read this book, but I did see the movie and I can attest to the tense and twisty mood of the whole thing.
 Good job, cover designers.

 Harry Potter and the Order of the Phoenix by J.K.
 Rowling - German edition

 One of the most widely printed series ever of course has some fantastic editions.
 I found this German edition of Order of the Phoenix and was struck by this rendition of Harry.
-He looks super mischievious on the cover here, which we don't really see with the original illustrations.
+He looks super mischievous on the cover here, which we don't really see with the original illustrations.